Tanglewood Rare Breed Conservation

-Tanglewood Foundation was established to encourage the preservation and promotion of rare and heritage breed domestic animals as well as the Native and agricultural heritage connected to them through education, advocacy, and conservation.
+Tanglewood Foundation was established to encourage the preservation of rare, heritage and miniature breed therapy farm animals as well as the Native and agricultural heritage connected to them through education, advocacy, and conservation.

 Our goal is to respectfully steward our natural resources to ensure the long term health and survival of our natural and cultural heritage.
-We strive to promote knowledge and preservation of rare and heritage breed domestic animals and plants as well as an agro-ecosystem approach of cultivating and utilizing these natural resources.
-By preserving traditional farming and processing methods used by Native peoples and early pastoralists, we strive to harmonize our work of preserving rare breeds and the cultures that supported their growth and development.
+We strive to promote knowledge and preservation of rare, heritage and miniature breed therapy farm animals and plants as well as an agro-ecosystem approach of cultivating and utilizing these natural resources.
+By preserving traditional farming and processing methods used by Native peoples and early pastoralists, we strive to harmonize our work of preserving rare breeds and the cultures that supported them.

-In addition to working with rare and heritage breeds, we are working to preserve the knowledge of these livestock and the methods of utilizing their products to create an economically and ecologically responsible pastoral system.
-Through educational programs and exhibits we work to share the linked history of the rare breeds and the traditional Native and agropastoralist lifeways that rely upon the breeds.
+In addition to working with rare, heritage and miniature breeds, we are working to preserve the knowledge of these livestock and the methods of utilizing their products to create an economically and ecologically responsible pastoral system.
+Through educational programs, we work to share the linked history of the rare breeds and the traditional Native and agropastoralist lifeways that rely upon the breeds.

 By donating to Tanglewood Foundation you become an active partner in rare breed conservation.
 Donations to the Foundation enable us to provide the best level of care to the animals we work with as well as fund our outreach and educational programs.
 Thank you for helping Tanglewood Foundation continue make a difference in the survival of rare breeds.